 Many people with asthma have questioned if it is safe for them to wear a mask.
-According to the American College of Allergy, Asthma & Immunology, there is no evidence that wearing a face mask can worsen your asthma.
+According to the American Academy of Allergy, Asthma & Immunology (AAAAI), there is no evidence that wearing a face mask can worsen your asthma.

-However, some people with moderate or severe asthma may feel it is more difficult to breathe while wearing a face mask.
-If you don’t feel you can wear a mask due to your asthma, it may be best for you to stay home or avoid public places as much as possible.
+Some people with severe asthma still may feel it is difficult to breathe while wearing a face mask.
+If you don’t feel you can wear a mask due to severe asthma, it may be best for you to stay home or avoid public places as much as possible.
 Ask family and friends to run errands for you.
 If you must go out, avoid large crowds and practice social distancing.
 Being in public without a face mask may increase your chances of getting COVID-19 or passing it on to others.

 If you are experiencing difficulty breathing when wearing a mask, it is important to schedule an appointment with your healthcare provider to review your asthma control or seek emergency care.

 Is there a type of asthma mask or allergy face mask recommended?

 There is no endorsement of a “best mask” for patients with asthma or chronic lung diseases.
 Cloth masks are recommended for non-healthcare personnel.
 Fabric selection must balance sufficient capacity to trap viral particles with comfort.
 Recommended fabrics include cotton blends, 100% cotton T-shirt fabric and sheets/pillowcases with high thread counts.
 Two layers of fabric or one layer of fabric plus a filter layer are most commonly recommended.
 Too many layers will result in a mask that makes breathing difficult.